What is Irritable Bowel Syndrome (IBS)?

 But many factors can provoke symptoms.
 Stress is often cited as a contributory element as is eating irregularly or following abnormal diet.
 Overall, an interaction occurs between the nervous system in both the gut and brain, as well as the immune system of the gut.

 In simple terms irritable bowel syndrome can be diagnosed when an adult presents with continuous symptoms or symptoms that have been recurrent for at least three months.
-[Ref] These will include abdominal pain or discomfort which is:
+[Ref] These will include abdominal discomfort or pain that is:

-- and/or associated with a change in the consistency of stools plus two or more of the following, at least a quarter of occasions or days
+- and/or accompanied by changes in the consistency of stools plus two or above of the following, at least a quarter of movements or days

 - more than three stools per day or less than three per week